 A range of different types of workspace will be needed to accommodate the growth in London's businesses from those just starting up to those that are growing and in need of new premises.
+This mix will include affordable workspace - which maintains rent below market rate for specific socio-economic purposes - low-cost workspace, and secondary and tertiary business space available at low rent levels.
 The Mayor wants to ensure there is adequate business space at competitive rents across the capital, recognising the competing demands for space.
+He will therefore work with partners to identify innovative models that deliver genuinely affordable workspace through permanent and meanwhile spaces.

 The high rate of business start-ups and the diversity of London's economy means there needs to be a supply of flexible and affordable workspace to cater for a range of different sectors.
-In central and inner London, the market has responded to demand with co-working spaces that provide shared facilities for entrepreneurs and small businesses.
+In central and inner London, the market has responded to demand with coworking spaces that provide shared facilities for entrepreneurs and small businesses.
 There is also a growing range of accelerator and incubator spaces specifically set up to support start-ups or firms with high growth potential often with some form of public support.
+There is now a need to explore the opportunities for more co-working spaces in London's outer London boroughs, and Mayoral and LEAP funds will continue to support local partners to deliver innovative workspace solutions in these areas.

 Creative workspace for makers and artists are less likely to be provided by the market.
 These types of occupiers often take advantage of older stock of a lower specification which is more affordable.
 However, with residential land values increasing, this older stock is particularly susceptible to redevelopment pressure, not least as a result of Permitted Development Rights.
-Such space is often not easily reprovided in new mixed use developments at affordable rates.
+Such space is often not easily re-provided in new mixed-use developments at affordable rates.
 Growing businesses seeking to move on can find it difficult to secure conventional space and have limited knowledge of lease terms, which are not typically covered in business support services.